Strata By-Laws

 1.1 (1) An owner must pay strata fees to the strata corporation on or before the first day of the month to which the strata fees relate.

-(3) Any payments made by an owner will first be applied to the payment of outstanding interest, fines and special levies, and secondly to the payment of outstanding strata fees.
+(5) Any payments made by an owner will first be applied to the payment of outstanding fines, interest, and special levies, and secondly to the payment of outstanding strata fees.

 1.2 (1) An owner must repair and maintain the owner’s strata lot, except for repair and maintenance that is the responsibility of the strata corporation under these bylaws.

-(2) An owner who has the use of limited common property must repair and maintain it, except for repair and maintenance that is the responsibility of the strata corporation under these bylaws.
+(2) An owner who has the use of the limited common property must repair and maintain it, except for repair and maintenance that is the responsibility of the strata corporation under these bylaws. if an owner fails, after reasonable notice provided by the strata corporation to such owner, to maintain and repair such limited common property as required, the strata corporation may undertake such maintenance or effect such repairs, as applicable, at the sole cause of the owner.

 Use of property